The Very Worst Thing a Christian can Settle for-

 Bitterness.

+It’s a big problem (Hebrews 12:15, Ephesians 4:31, Acts 8:23) and a sometimes overwhelming temptation.
 Life in a chaotic, sin-sick world just kind of invites the sin of bitterness.

 Anyone who lives long enough we will be treated badly by someone for absolutely no reason at all.
 At some point, the people we thought were trustworthy will turn out to be anything but.
 Bad things happen to people who least deserve it and most of us will lose someone we love long before we feel its time for them to go.
-If we experience enough loss, hurt, pain and/or betrayal, before long, bitterness becomes rooted in our hearts and our souls begin to suffer.
+If we experience enough loss, hurt, pain and/or betrayal, before long, bitterness becomes rooted in our hearts and our souls suffer.If left unchecked the cancer spreads to those we love most (Hebrews 12:15).

 Sigh.

-David shows us the how.
+David shows us how.

 The life of David teaches us five things about avoiding bitter roots:

-Always tell God how you feel-
+Always tell God how you feel

 Even a cursory reading of David’s psalms reveals an outrageous level of honesty on his part.
 David told God in no uncertain terms how much he loathed his enemies (Psalm 140:1-5).
 He frequently asked God to avenge the injustices done to him (Psalm 35:11-17, Psalm 109:6-15).
 He reminded God all the time that it was His job is to judge the wicked and he wasn’t above telling God He needed to get on it (Psalm 5:3-6).
 He also openly accused God of deliberately hiding from him (Psalm 10:1, Psalm 13:1).
 In all this David models a healthy way for Christians to handle potentially destructive feelings.
-He didn’t attempt to crush his feelings or attempt to hide them.
+He didn’t attempt to crush his feelings or try to hide them.
 He didn’t pretend like he was somehow above having a bad day or going dark.
 Instead He worked through every negative, ugly feeling he had with God until he got to the point he could genuinely praise God for His goodness (Psalm 10, Psalm 35, Psalm 59, Psalm 140, Psalm 109).
 When we take our fears, frustrations and disappointments to God He does not turn away from us, nor does He judge us for having feelings, even really, really negative feelings.
 Instead He comforts us and empowers us to process through our feelings in a way that prevents bitter roots.

 It’s okay to feel but feelings should never run the show-